 How to apply (primary and secondary)

 All applications need to be made through the single admissions system for Initial Teacher Training, UCAS Teacher Training (UTT).
-Recruitment for the academic year 2016/17 opens on 18 October 2016; the recruitment system with Glyn Surrey SCITT will remain open until August 2017.
+Recruitment for the academic year 2018/19 opens in October 2017; recruitment within GLF Schools’ Teacher Training remain open until September 2018.

 There are two opportunities to apply: